 - Dunk Them in the Ocean – Our dogs hate the water and we’d have to pick them up and dunk them.
 This cooled them down real quick!
 We also would walk close to the water because the sand was cooler.

 The big thing is to make sure their noses are cold and wet.
 Push lots of water!
-Our Air BNB was right on the beach so there were a few days where we left the dogs in the house with a Kong of peanut butter while we laid on the beach.
+Our Air BNB was right on the beach so there were a few days where we left the dogs in the house with a Kong of peanut butter while we lay on the beach.
 Then once it cooled off, we brought them out.